Nanoimprint lithography: Schemes

-Full wafer nanoimprint
+Full-wafer nanoimprint

-In a full wafer nanoimprint scheme, all the patterns are contained in a single nanoimprint field and will be transferred in a single imprint step.
+In a full-wafer nanoimprint scheme, all the patterns are contained in a single nanoimprint and transferred in a single imprint step.
 This allows a high throughput and uniformity.
 An at least 8 in diameter full-wafer nanoimprint with high fidelity is possible.

-To ensure the pressure and pattern uniformities of full wafer nanoimprint processes and prolong the mold lifetime, a pressing method utilizing isotropic fluid pressure, named Air Cushion Press (ACP) by its inventors, is developed and being used by commercial nanoimprint systems.
-Alternatively, roll on technologies (e.g. roll to plate) in combination with flexible stampers (e.g. PDMS) have been demonstrated for full wafer imprint.
+To ensure the pressure and pattern uniformities of full-wafer nanoimprint processes and prolong the mold lifetime, a pressing method utilizing isotropic fluid pressure, named air-cushion press (ACP) by its inventors, is developed and being used by commercial nanoimprint systems.
+Alternatively, roll-on technologies (e.g. roll to plate) in combination with flexible stampers (e.g. PDMS) have been demonstrated for full-wafer imprint.

-Step and repeat nanoimprint
+Step-and-repeat nanoimprint

-Nanoimprint can be performed in a way similar to the step and repeat optical lithography.
-The imprint field (die) is typically much smaller than the full wafer nanoimprint field.
+Nanoimprint can be performed in a way similar to the step-and-repeat optical lithography.
+The imprint field (die) is typically much smaller than the full-wafer nanoimprint field.
 The die is repeatedly imprinted to the substrate with certain step size.
 This scheme is good for nanoimprint mold creation.

 Applications

 Nanoimprint lithography has been used to fabricate devices for electrical, optical, photonic and biological applications.

-For electronics devices, NIL has been used to fabricate MOSFET, O-TFT, single electron memory.
-For optics and photonics, intensive study has been conducted in fabrication of subwavelength resonant grating filter, surface-enhanced Raman spectroscopy(SERS) sensor, polarizers, waveplate, anti-reflective structures, integrated photonics circuit and plasmonic devices by NIL.
+For electronics devices, NIL has been used to fabricate MOSFET, O-TFT, and single-electron memory.
+For optics and photonics, intensive study has been conducted in fabrication of subwavelength resonant grating filter, surface-enhanced Raman spectroscopy (SERS) sensor, polarizers, waveplate, anti-reflective structures, integrated photonics circuit and plasmonic devices by NIL.
 In the context of opto-electronic devices such as LEDs and solar cells, NIL is being investigated for out- and incoupling structures.
 Sub-10 nm nanofluidic channels had been fabricated using NIL and used in DNA stretching experiment.
 Currently, NIL is used to shrink the size of biomolecular sorting device an order of magnitude smaller and more efficient.